hyperspy/hyperspy/doc/user_guide/io.rst

 HyperSpy can read and write the blockfile format from NanoMegas ASTAR software.
-It is used to store a series of diffraction patterns from scanning precession electron difraction (SPED) measurements, with a limited set of metadata.
+It is used to store a series of diffraction patterns from scanning precession electron diffraction (SPED) measurements, with a limited set of metadata.
 The header of the blockfile contains information about centering and distortions of the diffraction patterns, but is not applied to the signal during reading.
 Blockfiles only support data values of type